cometbft/cometbft/test/e2e/fast-prototyping/README.md

     echo "sample;A sample result.;sample.csv" >>  ${E2E_DIR}/fast-prototyping/render/results.csv
     ${E2E_DIR}/fast-prototyping/render.sh

+note: If you are running on OSX, you might need to first install `coreutils` beforehand, e.g., by runnng `brew install coreutils`.

 ## Injecting a custom reactor

 A new reactor should be added under `fast-prototyping/reactors`.